Teaching Trust and Safety

 The teaching content we created covers sensitive topics, and instructors should carefully review materials before assigning them.
 Instructors should consider what content warnings they want to apply and what content might not be appropriate for their audience.
 Many Consortium members tell students what sensitive topics will be covered and when, and they give students the option to skip sensitive classes (or walk out in the middle of class) and skip associated readings without penalty.

 If you are interested in helping to create teaching content, email trustandsafetyjournal@stanford.edu to join the Consortium.
+Please include a sentence or two on your area of expertise, along with your professional affiliation if applicable.

-Reading List
+Reading List for Core Modules

 Reading list

-Slide Decks and Exercises
+Slide Decks and Exercises for Core Modules

-Teaching Consortium Members Teaching Online Safety in the 2023-2024 Academic Year
+Teaching Consortium Members Teaching Online Safety in the 2024-2025 Academic Year